 Dyson sues Samsung over new vacuum's steering mechanism

-The dispute centres over the launch of the Motion Sync vacuum cleaner which the South Korean firm showed off at the Ifa tech show in Berlin last week.
+The dispute centres on Samsung's Motion Sync cleaner, which it showed off at the Ifa tech show in Berlin last week.

 Dyson alleges that the machine infringes its patent on a steering mechanism for cylinder cleaners.